Reddit restricts pro-Trump community over violent threats

 The quarantine follows a report by the liberal watchdog Media Matters that detailed several comments responding to the Oregon governor’s call for police to return Republican state senators who had fled to Idaho to escape passing climate change legislation.
 The report cited messages glorifying violence as “good” and “the only way we're going to get any peace in our lives.”
 Other commenters suggested getting ready for an apparent uprising, including, “No problems shooting a cop trying to strip rights from Citizens.”

-Joan Donovan, director of the Technology and Social Change Research Project at Harvard’s Shorenstein Center, said such comments might once have been written off as innocuous, but should now be taken seriously.
+Joan Donovan, director of the Technology and Social Change Research Project at Harvard University’s Shorenstein Center, said such comments might once have been written off as innocuous, but should now be taken seriously.

 “These kind of posts on social media are no longer going to be taken as an expression of speech but expressions of intent,” she said.